 Instead of manually assigning roles or updating policies, SBAC distributes access dynamically based on the user’s subscription status.

 SBAC defines access logic in a way that aligns with SaaS business models.
-While roles and policies still enforce permissions under the hood, SBAC captures how those permissions are granted and revoked dynamically based on commercial triggers, like subscriptions, upgrades, downgrades, and cancellations.
+While roles and policies still enforce permissions under the hood, SBAC captures how those permissions are granted and revoked based on commercial triggers, like subscriptions, upgrades, downgrades, and cancellations.

 For SaaS businesses, managing access manually isn’t scalable.
 SBAC helps by: